ajsaulsberry/BlipAjax/Readme.md

 ## Getting Started

-1. Download or fork this repository.
+1. Download or clone this repository.
 1. Open the solution in Visual Studio 2017 or higher.
 1. Select the **Blip.Data** project.
 1. Open a Package Manager Console window.